guenterrote/NumPSLA/README.md

 + `NumPSLA-basic.py`

-  This is
+  This is a basic enumeration program, mainly for demonstrating how simple the enumeration algorithm ist.
+When provided with a number n on the command line,  it will count all x-monotone pseudoline arrangments with at most n lines by running through each of them individually.
+  By including the module `wiring_diagram.py`, one can for example modify the program to print wiring diagrams of all arrangements.

 + `wiring_diagram.py`

-  a function to draw a wiring diagram of a PSLA that is stored in the `SUCC` array.
+  contains a function to draw a wiring diagram of a PSLA that is stored in the `SUCC` array.
   By default, it draws an ASCII-art representation.
 With the option `ipe=True`, it will generate an IPE-file.
 For this, the module `ipestart.py` is required.